driemworks/fangorn/docs/setup.md

 3. Install the substrate contracts node: `cargo install contracts-node`.
 It can be run locally by running `substrate-contracts-node`, starting the contracts node on port 9944 by default.
 4. Then, from the project root, generate metadata with `subxt metadata --url ws://localhost:9944 > metadata.scale`
 5. Tear down the contracts node, then build the binaries.
 From the root, run: `cargo build`.
+6. For Fangorn nodes to work, it currently expects for an sr25519 entry to already exist in tmp/keystore.
+When running your own node, you can control the name of the entry, the password for the entry, and the password for the vault.
+However, if using the start instances script the nodes expect very specific configurations.
+To properly generate them run
+`./target/debug/quickbeam keygen-pswd --keystore-dir tmp/keystore --key-name sr25519_idx_0 --password substrate_password_0 -p polkadot`
+and
+`./target/debug/quickbeam keygen-pswd --keystore-dir tmp/keystore --key-name sr25519_idx_1 --password substrate_password_1 -p polkadot`
+Be sure to copy the mnemonic that is printed to the terminal in order to reproduce the keypairs later if needed.

 ### Build a Network